rdspring1/RoboND-DeepLearning-Project/README.md

 * Scene Segmentation - Assign each pixel in an image to a specific class
 * Image Super-Resolution - Convert low resolution images to high resolution images.
-* Image Generation - Generative Adversarial Networks (GANs) and Variational Auto-Encoders (VAEs) generate new images using an Encoder / Decoder setup
+* Image Generation - Generative Adversarial Networks (GANs) and Variational Auto-Encoders (VAEs) generate new high-quality images using an Encoder / Decoder setup

+See [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](https://arxiv.org/pdf/1511.06434.pdf) for the connections between Encoder/Decoder model and Generative Models.

 ### Model Limitations
 The model architecture and data cannot handle tracking another object.
 The current architecture is trained to track a specific person, which has different features from other objects.